 Make the most of reporting tools

-Using LMS analytics, you can gain valuable insight into how your new starters are getting on with their induction training.
+Using LMS analytics, you can gain valuable insights into how your new starters are getting on with their induction training.
 Unlike offline induction training which relies on one-to-one conversations or tests to get an idea of how employees are doing, your LMS has all the data you need and it’s available instantly.

-Using your LMS’ report builder, you can track learner activity and progress without the need for continuous check-ins, which can be time-consuming and may be perceived as micro-managing.
+Using your LMS’s report builder, you can track learner activity and progress without the need for continuous check-ins, which can be time-consuming and may be perceived as micro-managing.
 LMS analytics can give you insights into what a learner has or hasn’t completed, how long it’s taken them to complete lessons, pass marks, or sign-in rates.
 You can use this information to nurture and guide new starters, find out if they’re struggling with certain topics and offer help and extra training if needed.